alikus/pycian/README.md

 Requirements
 ----
-These libs are required: json, pyquery, smtplib.
+These libs are required: pyquery.